 As I grew older, I began to submit articles to teen magazines.
 They were published.

-Emboldened with my success, I tucked a few of those magazines under arm, took the train to the Big City, marched into the offices of one of the major daily English Newspapers, asked to see the editor and guess what?
+Emboldened by my success, I tucked a few of those magazines under arm, took the train to the Big City, marched into the offices of one of the major daily English Newspapers, asked to see the editor and guess what?

 It just never occurred to me that that just does not happen.
 I did not think there was anything unusual about walking into one of Japan’s largest English daily newspapers that I would get an audience with the editor.
 Nor did I think it unusual that at age 16 I was given the chance to write a weekly column on the comings and goings of the expat community in Yokohama.

 Yes, I was born in and living in Japan and this was a long, long time ago.